michellewong793/chirp-app/README.md

 ## Chirp!
 # A small project to let me live my best life and sing the songs I'm listening to.

-This project is intended to show you the lyrics to the song you are listening to on Spotify.
+This project was intended to show you the lyrics to the song you are listening to on Spotify.

-Currently, it pulls in the song you are listening to on Spotify and displays the song and artist name.
+The code now just pulls in the song you are listening to on Spotify and displays the song and artist name.

 I have so far found difficulty in finding a good api for lyrics, so I have put this project to sleep for now.